yxbh/SimpleChat/README.md

 rails s --environment production
 ```
 Go to localhost:3000 on your browser.

 ###Exit server.
 At the terminal.
 Press Ctrl+C until all server process exits.
 ##Test Suite
-The standard Rails test suite and the simplecov gem are used.
+The rspec test suite and the simplecov gem are used.

 Before running the test, make sure you have done a database migrate for the test environment.
 ```